sanjay-azad/en/docs/ai.md

 Let's now quickly cover ML and DL, which are promising a good future for AI, primarily because of the exponential growth in data and computational capabilities in recent years.
+Machine learning is all about making predictions and classifications.
+Deep learning is a subset of machine learning.

+{: .new }
+Generative AI is where machines *generate* texts, images & videos, and is a subset of deep learning only.

-In machine learning, we create models capturing the input-output relations, possible decision rules and patterns in a process without explicitly hardcoding them.
+In machine learning, we create models capturing the input-output relations, possible decision rules and patterns in a *process* without explicitly hardcoding them.
 It is allowed to pre-compute a definitive path for decision-making, called models using the limited real-world examples available (data).

 The few scenarios from the process that we make available to the machine are called training data.
 If the training data is labelled from the real world (like a cat image, along with the label *Cat*), the learning that happens is called "supervised learning."
 The machine then figures out the labels for the unobserved test data by itself.
 Generally, we do three sets of tasks here: regression, classification, and ranking.